 The output from the project will be conveyed to the national grid via the neighbouring Potomac Electric Power Company’s (PEPCO)/PJM 500kV power transmission line, located on the western part of the project site.

 An associated 500kV substation and switchyard will be constructed at the site to facilitate the interconnection.

 Natural gas supply for the combined-cycle power plant

 The natural gas for the project will be sourced from the Dominion Cove Point Pipeline, located approximately 7.5 miles (12km) south of the project site, via a new 20in-diameter underground steel pipeline.
 The connecting pipeline, integrating a gas metering facility, line isolation valves and pressure relief valves, will be remotely operated from the project site.

 The site preparation works for the project started in November 2015, the construction of the underground gas supply line using the open trenching and horizontal directional drilling methods started in December 2015 and preparation of the PEPCO switchyard area started in January 2016.
 The construction of the gas supply line is scheduled for completion in October 2016.

-Other ancillary works will include the construction of a 12in-diameter potable water pipeline, a 1.5-mile (approximately 2km) long sewer line, a water treatment facility, an aqueous ammonia unloading area, a 25,000gal double-wall storage tank, an administrative building and a warehouse, and installation of a diesel-driven fire water pump engine.
+Other ancillary works will include the construction of a 12in-diameter potable water pipeline, a 1.5-mile (2km) long sewer line, water treatment facility, aqueous ammonia unloading area, 25,000gal double-wall storage tank, administrative building as well as warehouse and installation of a diesel-driven fire water pump engine.

 Contractors involved with PSEG Fossil’s power project

-SNC-Lavalin is the engineering, procurement and construction (EPC) contractor for the project, whereas Concord Engineering is the owner’s engineer for the project.
+SNC-Lavalin is the engineering, procurement and construction (EPC) contractor for the project.
+Concord Engineering is the owner’s engineer for the project.